appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/comparison.md

 ---
 title: 'Comparison'
 meta_title: 'Comparison'
-meta_description: 'Here, we share how ReactiveSearch compares with other projects that have similar aims.'
+meta_description: 'Here we share how ReactiveSearch compares with other projects that have similar aims.'
 keywords:
     - reactivesearch
     - comparison